Sweet Tamales | Piña Colada Tamales

 Ok amigos, below is the fully written recipe.
 Please don’t hesitate to reach out with any of your tamales making questions.

-I think you’re going to love these easy to make sweet vegan tamales.
+I think you’re going to love these easy to make sweet and delicious tamales.
 Double the batch to have lots to share with your amigos and family.
-Enjoy
+Enjoy!

 Ingredients